ita-social-projects/GreenCityTests/README.md

 For example

-* `mvn test -Dtestng.xml=econews.xml` to running the UI tests of Eco news page
+* `mvn test -Dtestng.xml=testng.xml` to running the UI tests of Eco news page

 ### Required to install